Skip to main content

 This creates docking sites for Signal Transducer and Activator of Transcription (STAT) proteins, primarily STAT5, which then translocate to the nucleus to regulate gene expression, including the gene for IGF-1.

-Conversely, the is a receptor tyrosine kinase.
+Conversely, the insulin receptor is a receptor tyrosine kinase.
 Insulin binding causes autophosphorylation and activation of the receptor, which then phosphorylates intracellular substrates, most notably the insulin receptor substrate (IRS) proteins.
 Phosphorylated IRS-1 acts as a docking station for other signaling molecules, including phosphatidylinositol 3-kinase (PI3K).

 The activation of the PI3K-Akt pathway is the canonical cascade responsible for most of insulin’s metabolic effects, including the translocation of GLUT4 glucose transporters to the cell surface in muscle and adipose tissue, which facilitates glucose uptake.